aws-samples/aws-online-data-migration-workshop/module5/README.md

 **OVERVIEW**
 -------------------
-In this module we are going to create a local windows SMB share on the Windows EC2 instance that will act as your source SMB share data, and also create a target Amazon FSx for Windows File Server, file share.
-Then deploy and use AWS DataSync to migrate the source SMB data to the target FSx for Windows File Server, file share.
+In this module you are going use AWS DataSync to migrate Windows based SMB file share data to a new Amazon FSx for Windows File Server Instance.
+You will firstly create a local Windows SMB file share on an Amazon EC2 compute instance, that will act as the source location for SMB file share data.
+You will then create an Amazon FSx for Windows File Server instance, and use it your target SMB file share location.
+Lastly, you will deploy and use AWS DataSync to migrate the source SMB file share data to the target FSx for Windows File Server, file share.

 <br/><br/>